 We credit all photographs to Rutherford County, and you can find their whole documentation of the town here.
 What a beautiful collection of photographs!

 This is definitely one of the creepiest abandoned places in Tennessee.
-Have you visited Old Jefferson, the most fascinating and creepiest abandoned town in Tennessee?
+Have you visited Old Jefferson, the most fascinating and likely the creepiest abandoned town in Tennessee?
 Tell us about your experience in the comments below!

 Creepiest Abandoned Town In Tennessee